ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

   corim.not-after => time
 }
 ~~~
-- corim.not-before An optional parameter in a time to represent start time of the CoRIM signature.
+- corim.not-before An optional parameter in time units to represent start time of the CoRIM signature.

 - corim.not-after Time to represent the expiry for CoRIM signature